LeoLuxo/pictochat/README.md

 ## Run it

-Download/clone the project and run it inside CMD or your favorite ANSI-compatible shell. (only tested on Windows)
+Download/clone the project and run it inside CMD or your favorite ANSI-compatible terminal. (only tested on Windows)
 ```console
 $ python3 pictochat.py
 ```